miklevin/MikeLev.in/_posts/2025-03-04-sudo-nixos-rebuild-switch-upgrade.md

 Or you can use cross-platform distributable version of these modules called Nix flakes (`flake.nix` files), which is designed to conveniently work with git so that a git repo effectively becomes a unit of IaC (infrastructure as code).
-Put simply, a git repo can carry everything around with it that it needs to run in the form of a single text-file that defines it.
+Put simply, a git repo can carry everything around with it that it needs to run -- but instead of a bunch of bloat, it's just in the form of a single text-file.
+Everything it needs gets deterministically built from that!
+It's like a server deployment script written in BASH or something, bit not fragile -- and able to run identically on Macs, PCs or Linux!

 ### The Philosophy of Flakes and System Organization